History of Tanzania: Multi-ethnic population

-In 1957, only 15 towns had more than 5,000 inhabitants, with the capital Dar es Salaam having the nation's highest population of 128,742.
+In 1957, only 15 towns had more than 5,000 inhabitants, with the capital Dar es Salaam having the country's highest population of 128,742.
 Tanganyika was a multi-racial territory, which made it unique in the trusteeship world.
 Its total non-African population in 1957 was 123,310 divided as follows: 95,636 Asians and Arabs (subdivided as 65,461 Indians, 6,299 Pakistanis, 4,776 Goans, and 19,100 Arabs), 3,114 Somalis, and 3,782 "coloured" and "other" individuals.
 The white population, which included the Europeans (British, Italians, Greeks, and Germans) and white South Africans, totalled 20,598 individuals.
 Tanganyika's ethnic and economic make-up posed problems for the British.
 Their policy was geared to ensuring the continuance of the European presence as necessary to support the country's economy.
 But the British also had to remain responsive to the political demands of the Africans.

 Many Africans were government servants, business employees, labourers, and producers of important cash crops during this period.
 But the vast majority were subsistence farmers who produced barely enough to survive.
 The standards of housing, clothing, and other social conditions were "equally quite poor."
 The Asians and Arabs were the middle class and tended to be wholesale and retail traders.
 The white population were missionaries, professional and government servants, and owners and managers of farms, plantations, mines, and other businesses.
 "White farms were of primary importance as producers of exportable agricultural crops."